-- Negative impact on your relationship with your child because you spend less good quality time with them and they don’t perceive you as a good role model to come to you when they face a problem.
+- Spending less quality time with your children make them not perceive you as a good role model to come to you when they face a problem.

 - Children learn by watching you behave, so if they don’t see you having conversations, they won’t do it either.

 - Your child might be facing problems and you will not be aware of them, and this could lead to mental health issues.

 - They will stay more online since this world is more connected to them, which will affect the quality of sleep, more exposure to the dangerous things online, lack of social skills, and other related problems.